Recology: History

-Artist-in-residence program
+Artist in Residence Program

-Recology, with the impetus of environmental artist Jo Hanson, created an artist-in-residence program in 1990, allowing local artists to use materials found in its materials recovery and processing facilities to create art.
+Founded in 1990 by Recology and environmental artist Jo Hanson, the Recology San Francisco Artist in Residence Program allows local artists, chosen by an advisory board made of arts professional, to use materials found in its materials recovery and processing facilities to create art.
 It was the first, and for a long period, only such program in the United States.
-The residency has since become highly competitive, hosting artists from across the country.
+The residency has since become highly competitive, hosting artists from the Bay Area.

 Among the program's alumni are Nathaniel Stookey, who composed Junkestra, a classical music composition for thirty instruments made out of the company's refuse, Terry Berlier, who now sits on the board of the program, muralist Sirron Norris, and filmmaker Nomi Talisman.
 The PBS NewsHour highlighted the AIR Program in their Canvas series in 2019.